mergeability/mergeable/docs/README.md

         min: 1
         max: 1
         message: 'Custom message...'

+      dependent:
+        files: ['package.json', 'yarn.lock'] # list of files that all must be modified if one is modified
+        message: 'Custom message...'

     #####
     #  Advanced settings for issues.
 When any of the rules  below is not valid Mergeable will create a comment on that issue to let the author know.